jrevon1/blog/README.md

     $ git clone https://github.com/jrevon1/blog.git
       cd blog

-  2. Run the DB migration:
+  2. Run the DB migration **(see note)**:

+  **Note:** You may need to run Yarn's updater before performing the database migration.
+You can do so using the following command:

+    $ yarn install --check-files

+  After doing so, you can run the following command to migrate the database:

     $ rails db:migrate

   3. Start up the Web Server